syncfusion-content/asp.netmvc-docs/aspnetmvc/Gantt/How-to/Render-Gantt-Server-side.md

 documentation: ug
 ---

-# Rendering the Gantt using Gantt properties in server-side
+# Rendering the Gantt control using GanttProperties in server-side

 The `GanttProperties` helps to render the Gantt control in server-side.